-When COVID-19 struck, it pointed out a clear need for innovation within the US court system.
-Fortunately, municipal court software has eased the burden for many local governments that formerly struggled with the adjustment, and in the process demonstrated how court management software can make proceedings more efficient.
+Recent historic events like Covid-19 pointed out a clear need for innovation within the US court system.
+Fortunately, municipal court software has eased the burden for many local governments that formerly struggled with the adjustment.
+Even as everyone has virtually returned to everyday life, the continued benefits of virtual court hearings are clear.

 But what is judicial software, and how can it improve workflows at your local courthouse?
 Read on for everything your judicial workers need to know.